ztessler/Nightlights/README.md

 run with `scons $STNres
 ## Sensors:

-# DMSP-OLS
+### DMSP-OLS
--And older data set, but available for a relatively long time frame (1992-2013) -Calibration is uneven, varies between sensor (flew on multiple satellites), and there is drift over sensor lifetime
+* And older data set, but available for a relatively long time frame (1992-2013)
+* Calibration is uneven, varies between sensor (flew on multiple satellites), and there is drift over sensor lifetime
--Sensor saturation challenges
+* Sensor saturation challenges

-# DMSP-OLS Radiance Calibrated
+### DMSP-OLS Radiance Calibrated
--Apply limited radiance calibration data.
+* Apply limited radiance calibration data.
--Not available for full DMSP-OLS data set
+* Not available for full DMSP-OLS data set

-# VIIRS
+### VIIRS
--Higher resolution that DMSP-OLS, radiance calibrated -Data comes from the Earth Observations Group at NOAA/NCEI -Monthly composites available from 2012-2018
+* Higher resolution that DMSP-OLS, radiance calibrated
+* Data comes from the Earth Observations Group at NOAA/NCEI
+* Monthly composites available from 2012-2018
--Annual composites under development
+* Annual composites under development
--Cleaned, but still substaintial noise/erros from sun, moon glint, clouds,...
+* Cleaned, but still substaintial noise/erros from sun, moon glint, clouds,...

-# VIIRS Black Marble VNP46
+### VIIRS Black Marble VNP46
--Roman et al., 2018, Remote Sens of Envi.
+* Roman et al., 2018, Remote Sens of Envi.
--More complete cleaning, best product in terms of data quality, currently available only for 2012 and 2016
+* More complete cleaning, best product in terms of data quality, currently available only for 2012 and 2016
--More soon, to be available on LADAAC
+* More soon, to be available on LADAAC